Author: Tosh Lubek Published: 17th July 2023

 When using the MIC input with the Y-splitter cable to plug in XLR mics you must remember that the MIC socket can only supply plug-in power and not phantom power.
 This means you can only use dynamic with the MIC input, unless you have condenser mics that are self-powered, or you have included an in-line phantom power supply.

-To set your recording levels on the MIC and XLR inputs, follow the instructions set out in SETTING THE RECORDING LEVELSOpens in a new tab. in the earlier section of this article.
+To set your recording levels on the MIC and XLR inputs, follow the instructions set out in SETTING THE RECORDING LEVELS in the earlier section of this article.

 Recording with 4 lavalier mics on the Zoom H4n/H4n Pro/H5